NREL/EnergyPlus/design/FY2021/NFP-ThreeNewSteamSystems.md

 The heat exchanger model correlations determine a heat transfer effectiveness value, ε.
 The effectiveness relations for each heat exchanger type are shown below.
 ![table1](https://github.com/EnergyPlus/blob/AddThreeSteamModulesWithNTUMethod/design/FY2021/steamwork_table1.png)

-Steam to water heat excahnger is used to couple a steam loop and a hot water loop.
-Figure 1 describes the loop structure with steam to water heat exchanger.
+Steam to water heat exchanger is used to couple a steam loop and a hot water loop.
+Figure 1 describes the loop structure with a steam to water heat exchanger.
 ![figure1](https://github.com/EnergyPlus/blob/AddThreeSteamModulesWithNTUMethod/design/FY2021/steamwork_figure1.png)
 In `HeatExchanger:FluidToFluid`, `Loop Supply Side` indicates that the heat exchanger is situated on the supply side of a loop. `Loop Demand Side` indicates that it is on the demand side of a loop.
 So from the point of view of the heat exchanger component itself, the `Loop Demand Side` acts like a supply source for the `Loop Supply Side` which acts like a demand to the component.
-Therefore, in the case of a steam to water heat exchanger, water is the `Loop Supply Side`  and steam is the `Loop Demand Side`.
+Therefore, in the case of steam to water heat exchanger, water is the `Loop Supply Side`  and steam is the `Loop Demand Side`.
-If one of the fluid in a heat exchanger undergoes a phase-change process, like steam in a steam to water heat exchanger, the following effectiveness relation reduces to
+If one of the fluids in a heat exchanger undergoes a phase-change process, like steam in a steam to water heat exchanger, the following effectiveness relation reduces to
 ![eqn3](https://github.com/EnergyPlus/blob/AddThreeSteamModulesWithNTUMethod/design/FY2021/steamwork_eqn3.png)
 regardless of the type of heat exchanger.
 According to the Fundamentals of thermal-fluid sciences by Yunus A Çengel,
 > The heat capacity rate of a fluid during a phase-change process must approach infinity